 Fantasy heaters Metal outdoor heaters give off warmth, but do you really want to stare at one all night?
 Enter Kindle Living, a Los Angeles-based line of eye-catching, smile-inducing outdoor heaters that look like oversized table lamps dreamed up by Alice in Wonderland — or J.K Rowling.
-Kindles come in three styles — heaters, lamps and heater/lamp combos, like their new Blumen model.
+Kindles come in three styles — heaters, heater/lamp combos and lamps like the Blumen (pictured).
 Lighted by LED bulbs and powered by propane, natural gas or electricity, Kindles are available in solid colors or with illuminated bodies that change color in time with music or float colors like lava lamps.
 Look for Kindles on the outdoor terrace of the Yotel Times Square.

 Roses under glass Grand hotels spend a fortune on fresh flowers, but what if those fresh flowers could last for up to three years?
 That’s the idea behind the exquisite preserved flower arrangements created by Birdy Plan.
 Using a preservation method perfected in 1994, the Tokyo company turns fresh roses, hydrangeas, moss and greens into long lasting arrangements.
 Wall hangings made from closely packed roses sealed under an acrylic cover have the greatest longevity.
 But Birdy Plan also makes nosegays and bouquets that will bloom in vases for years.
 For something extra different, their circular tables in wood or metal showcase roses nestled under a glare-free museum-glass top.
 Just don’t add water.